stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

-While it is possible to indicate how frequently checks should occur (via the SOA Refresh parameter), these checks did not allow catching zone changes that fall between checkpoints. {{!RFC1996}} addressed the optimization of the time-and-cost trade-off between a seceondary checking frequently for new versions of a zone, and infrequent checking, by replacing scheduled scanning with the more efficient NOTIFY mechanism.
+While it is possible to indicate how frequently checks should occur (via the SOA Refresh parameter), these checks did not allow catching zone changes that fall between checkpoints. {{!RFC1996}} addressed the optimization of the time-and-cost trade-off between a secondary checking frequently for new versions of a zone, and infrequent checking, by replacing scheduled scanning with the more efficient NOTIFY mechanism.